-Ideally, the screen should be shrouded so that extraneous light does not leak the surrounding area.
+- Ideally, the screen should be shrouded so that extraneous light does not leak into the surrounding area.

 Laser pointers are not permitted.
 We may organise a short public tour of the night sky, in which case, the Astronomer giving the tour may use one – this does not mean they may be used by anyone else.

 Don’t panic!
 The Mod team are here to help – find one of them, and they will be pleased to assist in anyway they can